csh970605/csh970605.github.io/_posts/2023-03-30-Decision_Tree_Regression.md

 The entire data set (parent node) is divided into two data sets (child nodes) based on the reference value.<br>
 Repeat the above steps for each child node to create child nodes until only one class of data exists in the child node.<br>

-There are example images below that shows step by step how nodes are made.<br>
+There are example images below that shows step by step how nodes are made.<br><br>

 ## Step 1
 ---